Anime is usually based on Manga

 - Samurai 7.
 (Loosely) Based on Kurosawa's Seven Samurai, though.

-- Science Ninja Team Gatchaman and most other shows made by Tatsunoko Productions (aside from very early stuff like Speed Racer)
+- Science Ninja Team Gatchaman and most other shows made by Tatsunoko Production (aside from very early stuff like Speed Racer)

 - Even then, the Mach GoGoGo manga was made primarily to generate interest for the anime.
 The anime diverted from the manga in many aspects.